cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 }
 ```

-#### Step 4: Compile the Java Program with the Modified Compiler
-Assume we have the modified compiler in place.
+Assuming we have the modified compiler in place.
 Now we compile `HelloWorld.java` using this compiler.

 ```bash
 javac -cp .
 ModifiedCompiler HelloWorld.java
 ```

-#### Step 5: Run the Compiled Program
 After compiling, running the program would exhibit the injected behavior.

 ```bash